You downloaded three apps last month and opened none of them

 Best goal setting apps compared: feature matrix

-The following comparison covers eight goal setting apps across pricing, platforms, and best-use categories for 2026, organized by the four Goal-App Fit Test categories: habit tracking, milestone planning, gamification, and accountability.
+The following comparison covers eight personal goal setting apps across pricing, platforms, and best-use categories for 2026, organized by the four Goal-App Fit Test categories: habit tracking, milestone planning, gamification, and accountability.
+Platform note: Way of Life, Goalify, Coach.me, Beeminder, ClickUp, Habitica, and Notion work on Android; Strides is iOS only.
+The Match Score column reflects how each app scores against the three Goal-App Fit Test questions on a 1-5 scale (5 = optimal personal-use fit, 1 = poor personal fit), derived from our internal scoring at Goals and Progress.

 On mobile?
 The key comparison in brief: For daily habits, choose Strides (iOS) or Way of Life (cross-platform).
 For milestone goals, choose Notion (flexible) or ClickUp (structured).
 For gamification, choose Habitica (RPG) or Goalify (social).
 For accountability, choose Beeminder (financial) or Coach.me (coaching).

-For most people, the decision comes down to two factors: whether your goals are daily habits or milestone-based projects, and whether you need external accountability or self-motivated visual tracking.
-Goal tracking apps produce the best results when they combine goal setting, self-monitoring, and feedback in a single workflow [1].
+For most people choosing a personal goal app, the decision comes down to two factors: whether your goals are daily habits or milestone-based projects, and whether you need external accountability or self-motivated visual tracking.
+Personal goal tracking apps produce the best results when they combine goal setting, self-monitoring, and feedback in a single workflow [1].
 If you’re trying to decide between SMART, OKR, or FAST goal frameworks, pick your framework first, then choose the app that supports it.

 Ramon’s take

-In my opinion, if you’re overwhelmed by the options here, just start with Strides for two weeks.
+In our framing at Goals and Progress, if you’re overwhelmed by the options here, just start with Strides for two weeks.
 If it doesn’t click, you’ll know more about what you actually need than any comparison chart will tell you.
+I spent three months in Notion building the ideal personal goal dashboard before realizing I only opened it to admire the design — the day I switched to a three-habit checklist in Way of Life was the day anything actually got tracked.

 Conclusion